 When you need to generate business (and income) quickly, you might be tempted to accept any work that comes your way—even if it doesn’t pay much, even if it’s not the right fit for your skill set, even if it’s from a client who’s impossible to work with.

 But taking those kinds of assignments—assignments driven by desperation—is rarely a good idea.
 You’ll end up filling your plate with work that a) you don’t enjoy, and b) doesn’t pay the bills.
 Plus, there’s opportunity cost—when you fill your plate with that kind of work, you don’t have the time or energy to pursue the work you actually want.

 How To Find Clients Fast

 Alright, so now that you know what strategies to avoid when you’re trying to drum up business quickly, let’s talk about what strategies to embrace.

 Here are three proven strategies you can find clients—and find them fast:

 The best business always comes from referrals.
 Reaching out to your network when you’re in a pinch—whether that’s past clients, colleagues, friends, family, or other freelancers—can be a great way to drum up business quickly.

-The key to success with leveraging your network successfully?
+The key to success with leveraging your network successfully is?
 Be authentic and offer value.
 Don’t just blast your entire network with a “Need some graphic design?
 I’m your person!” email.
 Instead, send thoughtful one-on-one communications and let people know you’re looking to connect with new clients.
-Offer them an incentive to refer business your way, whether that’s a free consultation or a discount code to know something off their next package, to sweeten the deal.
+Offer them an incentive to refer business your way, whether that’s a free consultation or a discount code to know something about their next package, to sweeten the deal.

 2. Hit The Job Boards